You are here: Urology Textbook > Surgery (procedures) > TURB

 Complications of transurethral resection of the bladder (TURB)

-- Severe bladder perforation can happen with obturator nerve stimulation during resection of lateral tumors.
+- Severe bladder perforation can happen with obturator nerve stimulation during the resection of lateral tumors.
 Obturator nerve reflexes may require general anesthesia with muscle relaxation or an obturator nerve block.
 Spinal anesthesia does not prevent obturator nerve reflexes.

 - Infection